Steps for Submitting a Proposal

 - Determine whether your project meets the definition of research.
 If it does meet the definition of research, continue to step 2.
 If your project does not meet the definition of research, you do not need to submit your project.

-- Determine whether your study meets the criteria for Exempt, Expedited or Full Review.
-Download and fill out the appropriate forms.
-Make sure to consult the checklist at the end of the respective application to make sure you have all the appropriate documents (e.g. consent, debriefing, recruitment flyers etc.)
+- For all new proposals, download and fill out the New Proposals form.
+Make sure to consult the checklist at the end of the application to make sure you have all the appropriate documents (e.g. consent, debriefing, recruitment flyers etc.)

 Send a paper copy of your proposal and all forms (make sure to have all signatures and all items on the proposal checklist) to the IRB office c/o Rhonda Prudhomme, Sterry 406.
 Make sure the NIH training certificates of all members of the research project are on file with the IRB.
 Any missing certificates will delay the review of your project.
 In addition, please email an electronic copy of your proposal and attached documents to Ann Koga at email@example.com and cc Rhonda Prudhomme firstname.lastname@example.org.